Prospective Reception Parents

 What is the Reception year all about?

 Please find lots of information about the Reception year below.
-You can also download the What to Expect, When? document which explains the curriculum in more detail.

 The Reception year is the final year of the Early Years Foundation Stage (EYFS) curriculum which is set for children aged 0-5 years.
 In the Early Years we promote learning through play and encourage children to develop their own interests so they are able to become independent and skilled learners.